Monica Kurth

-Monica Kurth is an American teacher and politician.
+Monica Kurth is an American educator and politician.

 Kurth is from Davenport, Iowa.
 She taught at Scott Community College.
 In 2017, she won a special election to the Iowa House of Representatives to fill the seat vacated by Jim Lykam for the 89th district.
 She subsequently won reelection in 2018 and 2020.
+In 2022 she ran and won in the 98th district.
 She is a member of the Democratic Party.